Academic Record FAQ

 A student can only see grades if the instructor has submitted the grade and if the student has submitted all Ready teaching evaluations.
 Please note that fall grades are due the 2nd business day after the New Year's holiday and spring grades are due the 2nd business day after the Memorial Day holiday.
 Teaching evaluations are due before the beginning of final exams.

-Fall term grades will be available the day before the first day of classes of the Spring term.
+Fall term grades will be available on your on-line academic history the day before the first day of classes of the Spring term.

 - If a course says "Advisor Pending" what should I do?

 Prior to drop/add, your faculty advisor may contact the Registrar's Office to give their approval.
 Alternately, he/she may wait until drop/add and approve or disapprove the course using the electronic drop/add system.
 After drop/add, your faculty advisor should contact the Registrar's Office.

 - How do I apply for summer transfer credit?

 Please consult the Academic Regulations for information about transfer credit.

 - Will my summer transfer credit calculate into the Wesleyan GPA?